Kyrgyzstan president set to win new constitutional powers | DW | 11.04.2021

 Voters in Kyrgyzstan headed to the polls on Sunday for a constitutional referendum widely expected to see President Sadyr Zhaparov's powers expanded while allowing him to run for office a second time.

-Preliminary results from the electoral commission showed that some 78% of voters had backed the constitutional reform.
+According to preliminary results from the electoral commission, about 78% of voters backed the constitutional change.

 The referendum comes three months after the populist leader was elected, following the removal of his predecessor amid protests.

-The constitutional reform would shrink the size of parliament by 25% to 90 seats and give Zhaparov the power to appoint judges and heads of law-enforcement agencies.
+The change would shrink the size of parliament by 25%, to 90 seats, and give Zhaparov the power to appoint judges and heads of law-enforcement agencies.

 A former member of parliament and senior official, Zhaparov was serving a prison sentence last year on charges of abducting a regional governor as part of a political protest.